BEYOND BABI YAR: HISTORY IN THE VICINITY

 The daily working routine of the inmates of the Syrets concentration camp was deadly exhaustive and mirrored the Nazi approach for such kind of facilities and the mass exploitation of human lives within the conquered ‘Lebensraum’ (‘Living space’ in violent Nazi worldview).
 Alongside hard work from 5 a.m. until 9 p.m. and malnutrition, the prisoners were exposed to beatings and constant humiliation and any insubordination meant punishment: conventionally death.
 The investigation of the operation of the Syrets camps soon after the liberation of Kyiv in 1943, including the exhumation of corpses, would allow us to factualize the fact that predominantly the death of the inmates stemmed from violence.
 Toward the end of the 1940s, the former German concentration camp would be reshaped to hold in detention the German POWS, captured during the liberation of Ukraine.
 A number of them were buried nearby, within a small German military cemetery, next to the modern Syretz metro station to the West.

 As soon as the 1960s, along with the liquidation of the Jewish cemetery and fundamental reshaping of the area, the remnants of the former camp were annihilated to make space for a new residential quarter predominantly with five-story buildings.
-It was not until 1991 that a ‘Memorial sign to Syrets concentration camp prisoners’ would be erected in the crossroad of the former Lagerna (modern Dorogozhitska) and Shamrylo (modern Parkovo-Syretska) to the South of the actual site of the former concentration camp.
+It was not until 1991 that a ‘Memorial sign to Syrets concentration camp prisoners’ would be erected at the crossroad of the former Lagerna (modern Dorogozhitska) and Shamrylo (modern Parkovo-Syretska) to the South of the actual site of the former concentration camp.
 The shadow figures of the prisoners and a metal bar are accompanied by a metal plate:

 “On this spot during the German-fascist occupation behind lattices of Syrets camp, tens of thousands Soviet patriots were tortured to death”